Take a future leading IT specialist under your wing!

-If you are interested in collaborating during the 2026/2027 academic year, please submit a position description by 6 February.
+If you are interested in collaborating during the 2026/2027 academic year, please submit a task description for an IT Master’s student (position description) by 15 February.

 Organisations can join the programme by submitting a description of the position for which they expect students to apply.
 When preparing the position description, we recommend using the dedicated guideline.

-The programme is open to second-year (final-year) master’s students from four curricula: Computer Science, Software Engineering, Data Science (Estonian-language curriculum), and the Conversion Master in IT (Estonian-language curriculum).
+The programme is open to final-year Master’s students from four curricula: Computer Science, Software Engineering, Data Science (an Estonian-language curriculum), and the Conversion Master in IT (an Estonian-language curriculum).

 Students from these curricula are equipped with the knowledge and skills to tackle a wide range of IT-related challenges, including: